FanyaOff/ForgeTPS/README.md

 # TabTPS

 TabTPS is a Minecraft mod that adds server performance information to the player list (Tab menu) header and footer.
-It displays TPS (Ticks per Second), ping, and MSPT (Milliseconds per Tick) and allows players' nickname colors to change based on the current dimension.

-## Mod Features

-- **TPS and MSPT** — shows current server performance as TPS and MSPT.
-- **Ping** — displays each player's ping.
-- **Nickname color** — changes player nickname color based on the dimension if enabled in the config.
-- **Custom placeholders** — allows dynamic values in the header and footer.

 ## Placeholders